Abib-ops/Abib/README.md

 https://github.com/microsoft/cascadia-code/releases

-The file above can be installed on almost every modern operating system, including Ubuntu.
+The file above can be installed on most modern operating systems, including Ubuntu.
 For the latter, just double-click on the .ttf file to open the font manager/preview tool.
-Hit ‘install’ to install it on your system.
+Hit ‘install’ to install on your Ubuntu system.
 Thanks to Hal.

 God Bless you.

 Photo Credit: Abibofgod.com for the splash screen.

+Spurgeon's Morning and Evening Readings Obtained from www.spurgeon.org.
+Reformatted by Eternal Life Ministries.
+Additional Bible-based resources are available at www.spurgeongems.org.

 Copyright 2025 Andrew Kingston